tarwn/lessthandot-hugo/blogs/content/posts/2011-06-08-a-week-in-sybase-training-2.md

 One interesting thins is that if I create Table A with a PK and you create table B with a FK to my table, then I have to give you references permissions on my table or specific columns

 Everything else is similar to SQL Server, there is object chaining, there are roles.
-What does not exists in Sybase(and this has nothing to do with security but we discussed bit) is deferred name resolution….the way they do it is creating a dummy table and then dropping it after the proc has been created.
+What does not exists in Sybase(and this has nothing to do with security but we discussed bit) is deferred name resolution....the way they do it is creating a dummy table and then dropping it after the proc has been created.